aegoh/AE-FITS-Compression/README.md

 toy: Using simulated data as dataset.

 The latent space is a 1D vector, where the bottleneck layer is a fully connected layer.
-There is a tunable parameter at prediction that masks a fraction of the latent space when passing into the decoder models.
-The mask vector $m_i$ can be determined by some parameter $\eta$
+I propose a tunable compression scheme where a tunable parameter is specified manually at prediction that masks a fraction of the latent space when passing into the decoder models.
+The mask vector $m$ can be determined by some parameter $\eta$

 $$\eta \rightarrow m_i = \ \begin{cases}
       1 & i \leq \eta \\